 Long-distance oil and gas transportation uses pipelines.
 As a result, they call for building pump stations, metering stations, and valve stations all of which require sturdy and long-lasting masonry construction.

+Construction apprentices learn the construction of complex structures such as power plants during construction training.
 Power plants utilize a variety of energy sources to produce electricity, including coal, gas, and renewable energy.
 Therefore, masonry structures are necessary to construct power plants’ buildings, cooling towers, and smokestacks.

 Wind energy is transformed into electricity by wind turbines.
 To secure the towers and turbines, concrete foundations are needed.